kalte0/BMC-CS-151.github.io/labs/Lab06.md

 ### 3.1
 Add in your `ArrayList` class two methods `myListIterator()` and `myListIterator(int i)` that will make an instance of `MyListIterator` and position it at the beginning of the list, and position it right before the i-th index, respectively.
-These methods should return `Iterator<E>`.
+These methods should return `MyListIterator`.
 These methods are similar to the
 `iterator()` method.
 Note that indices start with 0.

 ### 3.2 Testing `MyListIterator`